nmarks99/ME433/HW8_I2C/I2C_notes.md

 ## Writing
 Wadd - 0b01000000
-Example:
 Start bit
-Address for write
+Send address for writing
-Send data - Register
+Send data - which register?
-Send data - Value
+Send data - what value?
 Stop bit

 To make A pins outputs/inputs ->